newatoms/beta/_private/pitches/stby.md

 ### Method

-We can show new exciting innovations in the field.
+We can show new exciting innovations in the field, and how they relate to existing methods.

+> You give us a subject, we research and write about it.
 ### Outcome

 * Create new audience